nimroddanielmaayan/the-wild-oasis/notes.md

 - The `space` class: A "trick" that easily adds spaceing between child elements of the element on which it's used

+## Codux Summary

+- `Codux` is a visual editor for `React`

+- It's still new and expiramental, but maybe in the near furture it will become more mainstream

+- I already have thr `Codux` editor installed (it's a seperate program, not a web app).
+It only works with specific stacks (Vite or CRA\React\TS\certain CSS libraries\some other things), so the main challange will be to find clients that will be willing to work with it

+- I should leave `Codux` aside for now, and advance with it if I find a client that wants to work with it or when it gets better (it's currently in beta and still a bit "shakey")

+- `Codux` features component isolation, similar to `Storybook`.
+Components are isolated inside `boards`

+- The fact that there's `AI` integrated into `VSCode` makes using a visual editor like `Codux` a bit less advantageous, but it might still have it's advantages in certain cases and for certain clients\projects

 ## The Wild Oasis Project

 ### SupaBase - The Project's Database